Google AI Nano Banana for architecture and decoration projects. it’s insane!

 1.- From photo to 3D isometric view

-Based on a simple photograph, you can ask it to create an isometric view of the building in 3D style, respecting the details as much as possible.
-The example:
+Based on a simple photograph, you can ask Nano Banana AI to create an isometric 3D view of the building, preserving as many details as possible.
+Example:

 Artificial intelligence of Nano banana for architecture and decoration